Levia-is-us/Levia-us/README.md

 ## Configuration
-Create a .env file in the root directory with the following required environment variable
+Create a .env file in the root directory with the following required environment variables
 ```
 # OpenAI Configuration
 OPENAI_API_KEY=your_openai_api_key